sajibsrs/notes-on-dsa/efficiency/big-o-notation.md

 ## Time complexity
 Time complexity is most commonly estimated by counting the number of elementary steps performed by any algorithm to finish execution.
 If an algorithm has N steps, the time complexity of that algorithm is O(N).
 Reading from an array is 1 step.
 So it has a time complexity of O(1).

-> Any algorithm that has efficiency of O(1) is the fastest.
+> Any algorithm that has efficiency of O(1) is considered the fastest.

 [Read more about time complexity](/efficiency/time-complexity.md)